checosdovalina/masstherMed/replit.md

 - Status enums for appointment and patient states
 - Array fields for therapist specialties (PostgreSQL native arrays)
 - Separate session and appointment tables for clinical vs scheduling concerns
+- Optional protocol linking: sessions can reference protocols for treatment tracking
+  - Backend validates protocol belongs to same patient and therapy type
+  - Auto-increments protocol's `completedSessions` when session is created with protocolId
+  - Only allows linking to active protocols with available session slots

 ### Authentication & Authorization